-Although Hemlock Woolly Adelgid may be visible anytime from November to May, the optimum season for monitoring in Ontario is usually considered to be March-May.
+Hemlock Woolly Adelgid is visible anytime from late November to May, the optimum season for monitoring is usually considered to be late winter.
 HWA is nearly invisible after early-mid summer, when the insect is in a resting stage.

 What to look for

 During the monitoring season, look for white woolly masses (ovisacs) on the underside of twigs at the base of needles.
 In the early stages of the infestation, there may only be a few of the woolly masses, typically on the new growth.
 As the population grows HWA will also occur on older twigs, and at the base of nearly every needle.
 Flip over and inspect the underside of twigs on the lower branches of hemlock trees; walk around the tree inspecting several branches at different points.
 Note that HWA is always on the twig, not the needle – and while it’s possible there could be only one HWA on a twig, it’s more likely that there will be several, which helps distinguish it from spider ovisacs that are usually solitary.